kw7oe/hbtrack/README.md

 * `2017,6` represent your progress during June 2017.
 * `1` is used to represent done.
 * `0` is used to represent undone.
+* Black space is used to represent not recorded/dayoff.
 * Each habit is seperated by a newline.
 For example:

 ```